 Seed crops can be reduced by buffel grass seed caterpillars (Mampava rhodoneura) that feed on seed, webbing the heads together.
 Can be controlled by spraying crops with methomyl 10 days after heads emerge.

 Spreads readily by seed, which is well adapted to dispersal by wind or water movement.
 Seed also moved by livestock through adhesion to fur, or through ingestion and defecation.
 No natural spread on soils of pH <7, even though establishment with cultivation is possible on these soils.

-CP values are mostly in the range of 6-16%, and IVDMD and CP digestibility from 50-60%, depending on age of growth, cultivar, and soil fertility (incl. fertiliser use).
-P levels are usually higher than in other tropical grasses and range from 0.15-0.65% in the DM.
+CP values are mostly in the range of 6‒16%, and IVDMD and CP digestibility from 50 to 60%, depending on age of growth, cultivar, and soil fertility (incl. fertilizer use).
+P levels are usually higher than in other tropical grasses and range from 0.15 to 0.65% in the DM.

 Oxalate levels can cause 'big head' (Osteodystrophia fibrosa) in horses, and oxalate poisoning in young or hungry sheep.
 However, with soluble oxalate levels of 1‒2% in the DM, there is rarely a problem with mature ruminants.

 Yields depend greatly on soil fertility and growing conditions, but are mostly in the range of 2‒9 t/ha DM, and under ideal conditions, up to 24 t/ha DM.